hashicorp/dev-portal/src/data/README.md

 <details>
 <summary><code>slug</code></summary>

 This is the machine-readable version of a product's name.
 It is considered the unique ID for each product, which enables customizing behavior by product (see [ProductIcon](/src/components/product-icon/index.tsx) for example).
+It is the second of two properties required in the `product` object that should be provided as a prop for every DevDot page component that uses `ProductSwitcher`.

 See the `ProductSlug` type defined in [`types/products.ts`](/src/types/products.ts) for all possible values.